vanus-labs/docs/content/vanus-connect/template-guides/grafana-discord.md

 ### Step 2: Configure Sink - Get the Discord Webhook URL

-- Open Discord in your browser and go to your desired Discord Server
+- Open Discord in your browser and go to your desired Discord Server.

-- Go to the Server settings and click on Integrations
+- Go to the Server settings and click on **Integrations**.

-- Click on New Webhook.
-Open the newly created Webhook and Copy the Webhook URL
+- Click on **New Webhook**.

 ![2.png](imgs/github-issue-discord-2.PNG)

 ![3.png](imgs/github-issue-discord-3.PNG)

+- Open the newly created Webhook and Copy the Webhook URL.

-- Paste the copied URL in the "Webhook URL" in Sink Configuration and click Submit
+- Paste the copied URL in the "Webhook URL" section in Sink Configuration and click **Submit**.

-- Your connection has been succesfully setup
+- Your connection has been successfully set up.

 ### Step 3: Create a Contact Point in Grafana

-- Open the newly created connection and copy the webhook URL
+- Open the newly created connection and copy the webhook URL.

 ![3.png](imgs/auth0-login-slack-3.PNG)

-- Open [Grafana](https://grafana.com/) and login your account
+- Open [Grafana](https://grafana.com/) and log in to your account.

-- Open the left sidebar and go to Alerts & IRM
+- Open the left sidebar and go to **Alerts & IRM**.

 ![4.png](imgs/grafana-discord-1.PNG)

-- Click on Alerting, go to Contact Points and Click on Add Contact
+- Click on **Alerting**, go to Contact Points and Click on **Add contact point**.

 ![5.png](imgs/grafana-discord-2.PNG)

-- Give a name of the contact point, select "Webhook" in the Integration section and paste the copied URL in the URL section
+- Give a name to the contact point, select **'Webhook'** in the Integration section, and paste the copied URL into the URL section.

 ![6.png](imgs/grafana-discord-3.PNG)

-- Finally, click on Save Contact Point.
-Your Connecton is working pefectly now
+- Finally, click on **Save Contact Point**.
+Your connection is working perfectly now.